 To use a pouch laminator, follow these simple steps:

-- First of all, set your machine up on a clean, flat surface, ensuring it isn’t being crowded or covered by other items.
+- Set your machine up on a clean, flat surface, ensuring it isn’t crowded or covered by other items.
 You don’t want it overheating!
 Once in position, plug the machine in and turn it on.
 Most laminators take between one and five minutes to heat up, so you’ll have a little time to prepare your project.

 - Once the machine has reached temperature, it’s time to laminate.
 Insert the sealed edge of your pouch into the machine, following any placement guides.
 The machine should now gently pull your document through its feed, heating and/or sealing it as it goes.